 For information about our work to prevent human trafficking and forced labor in supply chains, we encourage you to review REI's disclosures for the California Transparency in Supply Chains Act of 2010.

-The breadth of fair labor compliance cannot be accomplished solely by one brand.
+Implementing best practices in a global supply chain cannot be accomplished solely by one brand.
 Accordingly, REI has developed partnerships with associations such as the Social-Labor Convergence Project, International Labour Organization Better Work Programme, Fair Trade USA and Fair Factories Clearinghouse.
 As an active member in these organizations, we build trust with suppliers and brands to work together to address systemic causes of fair labor violations.

 Our industry is spending vast amounts of resources on social compliance audits, which are often duplicative and not necessarily the best tool for creating improvements.
 To meaningfully improve labor conditions, we must change the way we work.
 The Social Labour Convergence Program (SLCP) convenes over 200 signatories representing a diverse group of brands, manufacturers and labor rights groups.
 As one of the first signatories, REI plays an active role in developing an industry-wide protocol and verification process to objectively collect social and labor data.
 This data is then used to identify opportunities for improvement and track progress for the people behind our products.

 The Better Work Programme is a unique partnership between the International Labour Organization (ILO) and the International Finance Corporation to improve labor standards and competitiveness in global supply chains.
 The ILO Better Work staff partner with factories to implement best practices in labor management.
 Their model ensures an ongoing, coordinated dialogue between factory employees and owners.
 REI strongly encourages participation for qualifying factories that create the REI Co-op products.
-We also partner with the ILO team to continuously strengthen the collaborative approach to ensure worker well-being.
+We also partner with the ILO team to continuously strengthen the collaborative approach to ensure employee well-being.

 A nonprofit known for its work in agriculture, Fair Trade USA expanded those practices into apparel and home goods products.
 Fair Trade Certified™ products are made according to rigorous social and environmental standards, and the people who produce them earn a Fair Trade premium for certified products.
 A growing number of REI Co-op brand products are certified to the Fair Trade Factory standard, and we are proud to carry certified products from other leading brand partners.